martin-denizet/redmine_custom_css/README.md

 ## Compatibility

-Redmine 2.1.x ~ 2.5.x stable
+Redmine 2.x ~ 3.x stable

 Tested on:
+* 3.0.3
+* 2.5.0
 * 2.4.2
-* 2.5.0

 ## Roadmap

-Maybe implement file upload to add images.
+* Maybe implement file upload to add images.
+* Publish CSS as a file and not embedded in the HTML.

 ## Downloading and installing the plugin

-First download the plugin using git, open a terminal in your Redmine installation directory:
+Download the plugin using git.
+Open a terminal in your Redmine installation directory and type:

 <tt>git clone git@github.com:martin-denizet/redmine_custom_css.git ./plugins/</tt>